chanderlier/shell/docs/terraform.md

 The available commands for execution are listed below.
 The most common, useful commands are shown first, followed by less common or more advanced commands.
-If you're just getting started with Terraform, stick with the common commands.
+If you are just getting started with Terraform, stick with the common commands.
 For the other commands, please read the help and docs before usage.